tmachyta/AirMood/README.md

-# AirMood
-# 🏎🏎DriveNChill🏎🏎
+# ✈️✈️AirMood✈️✈️

 # Project Description:
-- 🫡Welcome to the DriveNChill project!🫡
+- 🫡Welcome to the AirMood project!🫡
-- 😉This is a web application that provides various features, including authentication, registration, and CRUD (Create, Read, Update, Delete) operations😉
+- 😉This is a web application that provides various features and CRUD (Create, Read, Update, Delete) operations😉
-- The project is built using the Hibernate and Spring frameworks, specifically Spring Boot, which provide powerful tools for interacting with databases and developing robust web applications.
+- The project is built using the Hibernate and Spring frameworks, specifically Spring Boot, which provide powerful tools for interacting with databases and developing robust web
-- Authentication is implemented using JWT (JSON Web Tokens) for secure and efficient user access.
+- Also project is built using liquibase and docker.
-- Additionally, the project is integrated with Stripe, allowing seamless payment processing for car rentals.
-- Telegram notifications are also implemented to keep users and administrators informed about important events and updates.
-- The usage of Liquibase ensures efficient database management, while Docker simplifies deployment and containerization.
-- With DriveNChill, users can enjoy a simplified and user-friendly experience while managing car-rental data and operations.
+- With the AirMood, users can enjoy a simplified and 😉user-friendly😉 experience while managing air-companies, airplanes and flights data and operations

 ## Setup